cypress-io/circleci-orb/docs/examples.md

 ## any-artifacts

-Stores additional folders like "mochawesome-report" as a CircleCI artifact
+Stores additional folders like "mochawesome-report" or code coverage folder as a CircleCI artifact.
+Related option "artifacts".

 ```yaml
 version: 2.1